Webster’s dictionary defines 'recrudescence’ as “increased severity of a disease after a remission.”

 It’s tough for an administration to justify their own war, it’s even more difficult to justify someone else’s.
 But that’s exactly where Biden and Harris found themselves, defending Israel’s increasingly-unhinged aggression in Gaza and Lebanon, whilst simultaneously being conservative and hesitant in helping Ukraine defend itself in a war of survival against Russia.

-I, personally, think Biden should have cut off arms sales to Israel and permitted Ukraine to conduct long-range strikes into Russia — but I think those are moral positions, not necessarily good political ones.
+I personally think Biden should have cut off arms sales to Israel and permitted Ukraine to conduct long-range strikes into Russia — but I think those are moral positions, not necessarily good political ones.

 What is lacking in America’s position on both of those conflicts is a plan for victory.